Zoids

-The franchise started with a model-kit-based toy line and includes five main anime TV series (Chaotic Century, New Century, Fuzors, Genesis and Wild) as well as several video games and manga products.
+The franchise started with a plamo kit line and includes six main anime TV series (Chaotic Century, New Century, Fuzors, Genesis, Wild, Wild Zero), as well as several video games and manga products.

 Model kit lines

 There have been a number of different Zoids model lines over the years, both in Japan and other countries.
 Between these lines, over 200 different designs have been released, some several times over.
 Several companies outside of Takara-Tomy have produced Zoids kits.
 This has led to Zoids being made as die-cast figures, highly detailed posing kits, smaller action figures and even PVC figurines.

 Mechabonica

 The predecessors to Zoids.
-Released in 1982, Mechabonica was technically not a Zoids line, but is counted as such by collectors as it consisted of three models that would later be re-released as the first three Zoids (Garius, Elephantus, and Glidoler).
+Released in 1982, "Mechabonica" was technically not a Zoids line, but is counted as such by collectors as it consisted of three models that would later be re-released as the first three Zoids (Garius, Elephantus, and Glidoler).
 The line was not very successful and was quickly dropped by Tomy.